Michandrz/joomla-saml/README.md

    pre-text add the following:

 ```
-   <a href="http://<path to joomla>/plugins/user/oneloginsaml/oneloginsaml.php?sso">SAML Login</a>
+   <a href="http://<path to joomla>/index.php?option=com_login&task=samlLogin">SAML Login</a>
 ```

 * Add the link to the main login form (Component User, View login).
 At the admin interface, click on Extensions > Module Manager and edit the "Site" templates that are currently used.
 Click on "Create Overrides" and select at "Components" the "com_users" > "login".
 Later click on the editor and edit html > com_users > login > default_login.php.
 You will see the a mix of php and html, search the line around 78 and after the JLOGIN button set:

 ```
-   <a href="http://<path to joomla>/plugins/user/oneloginsaml/oneloginsaml.php?sso" style="padding-left:20px;">SAML Login</a>
+   <a href="http://<path to joomla>/index.php?option=com_login&task=samlLogin" style="padding-left:20px;">SAML Login</a>
 ```

 Local Login
 -----------

-When SAML enabled, you can always continue login through other login backends.
+When SAML enabled, you can always continue login through other login Plugins.

-Maybe we will disable the local login in future but will provide a way to rescue the system in case that something go wrong with SAML.
+You can disable local login by removing the joomla authentication plugin.
+We do not recomend this as you will have to go to the database to rescue the system.